gbrayut/cloud-examples/gke-ai-infgw/README.md

 # GKE Inference Gateway with BBR and EPP

-To create an even more flexible API endpoint, the GKE Inference Gateway builds on the previous examples by adding a layer of indirection (InferencePool for each vLLM deployment, and mapping one or more InferenceObjectives to each pool) along with custom metric based horizontal autoscaling.

-The [vllm-infgw-metrics.yaml](./vllm-infgw-metrics.yaml) manifest configures managed metric collection, and the helm chart (See [manifests/inferencepool-epp.yaml](./manifests/inferencepool-epp.yaml)) creates the InferencePool, -epp deployment and other resources.
+To create an even more flexible API endpoint, the GKE Inference Gateway builds on the previous examples by adding a layer of indirection (InferencePool for each vLLM deployment, and optionally mapping one or more InferenceObjectives to each pool).
+Custom metric based horizontal autoscaling is also included, with the v1.0 helm chart configuring managed metric collection in GKE as long as the right values are provided.
+The [manifests/inferencepool-epp.yaml](./manifests/inferencepool-epp.yaml) rendered chart shows the InferencePool, -epp deployment and other infgw resources.
 Those can then be combined with an InferenceObjective and used in a custom HTTPRoute (see [infgw-httproute-infp-info.yaml](./infgw-httproute-infp-info.yaml)).

 ```shell
 # Create InferencePool and InferenceObjective CRDs